motionsplan/motionsplan-dk-jekyll/_posts/2019-11-04-kondition-og-test.md

 Coyle, Edward F. 2005.
 “Improved Muscular Efficiency Displayed as Tour de France Champion Matures”.
 Journal of Applied Physiology (Bethesda, Md.: 1985) 98 (6): 2191–96. <https://doi.org/10.1152/japplphysiol.00216.2005>.

 Faulkner, John A., Carol S. Davis, Christopher L. Mendias, og Susan V. Brooks.
 2008.
 “The Aging of Elite Male Athletes: Age-Related Changes in Performance and Skeletal Muscle Structure and Function”.
 Clinical Journal of Sport Medicine: Official Journal of the Canadian Academy of Sport Medicine 18 (6): 501–7. <https://doi.org/10.1097/JSM.0b013e3181845f1c>.

 Kolata, Gina.
 2005.
 “Super, Sure, but Not More Than Human”.
 The New York Times, 24. juli 2005, par.
 Week in Review. <https://www.nytimes.com/2005/07/24/weekinreview/super-sure-but-not-more-than-human.html>.

+Kolata, Gina.
+2005.
+“Super, Sure, but Not More Than Human”.
+The New York Times, 24. juli 2005, par.
+Week in Review. <https://www.nytimes.com/2005/07/24/weekinreview/super-sure-but-not-more-than-human.html>.